 6. Focusrite Scarlett Solo

-Remember when we said that Focusrite is one of the best brands in the world of audio interfaces?
+Remember when I said that Focusrite is one of the best brands in the world of audio interfaces?

 Yup, that still holds true.